Cysharp/ZString/README.md

 Supporting minimum Unity version is 2021.3.
 The dependency managed DLL `System.Runtime.CompilerServices.Unsafe/6.0.0` is included with unitypackage.
 For git references, you will need to add them in another way as they are not included to avoid unnecessary dependencies; either extract the dll from unitypackage or download it from the [NuGet page](https://www.nuget.org/packages/System.Runtime.CompilerServices.Unsafe/6.0.0).

+TextMeshPro support is automatically enabled when importing the `com.unity.textmeshpro` package from package manager.
+(If you do not use the package manager, define the scripting define symbol `ZSTRING_TEXTMESHPRO_SUPPORT` to enable it.)

 Advanced Tips
 ---
 `ZString.CreateStringBuilder(notNested:true)` is a special optimized parameter that uses `ThreadStatic` buffer instead of rent from `ArrayPool`.
 It is slightly faster but can not use in nested.